filipeclduarte/filipeclduarte.github.io/_posts/2020-11-04-second_post.md

 # Which programming language I should use for Computational Intelligence?

 Let's face it, Python is on fire!
-Almost every Data Science and Machine Learning course teachs Python to their students.
+Python is now in second position in the [TIOBE index](https://www.tiobe.com/tiobe-index/) Almost every Data Science and Machine Learning course teachs Python to their students.
 If you ask google what is the best programming language for machine learning, you will find "Python!".
 This represents the actual moment, in part because the best libraries and frameworks were first developed in Python, also it's community is big and very helpful.